Around the galaxy in eighty seconds.

 .
 Alternatively, it is sometimes hybridized with Hyper Drive

 — in such settings, starships carry their own FTL equipment but

 can only use it at very specific naturally occurring "Jump Points" in space defined by gravitation intersections or some other mathy thing that's too complicated to explain.

 As these provide both a relatively realistic form of Casual Interstellar Travel

 enough to permit choke point naval battles, Portal Networks are common throughout all but the hardest

 varieties of Speculative Fiction

-, which disallows teleportation altogether.
+, which disallow faster-than-light travel altogether.
 They are a convenient means of providing simplified game mechanics, and so are common in both video and tabletop games.
 In addition they allow writers to avoid making embarrassing scaling errors

 , if done right.